When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 And therefore, you can change reality in this way.

-Uh then fast forward, I'm skipping over a ton, but you get into like Hobbes and Locke, and they start talking about how uh avoiding a violent death or life, liberty, and property are the ways in which you understand the world, and then you can build a political economy, like a universe uh in reality off of that.
+Then, fast forward, I'm skipping over a ton, but you get into like Hobbes and Locke, and they start talking about how avoiding a violent death or life, liberty, and property are the ways in which you understand the world.

 And I don't think anyone's developed a political economy based on that just yet, but it's possible.

-Uh and that there's a political economy devised off of that.
+And that there's a political economy devised off of that.

-But here we are now at this identity theory, where identity is this plane of meaning.
+But here we are now at this identity theory where identity is this plane of meaning.

-It's no longer to be magnanimous man, it's no longer to live a life of uh uh life, liberty, and property.
+It's no longer to live a life of life, liberty, and property.

-This is about identity, and everything can be analyzed through the lens of identity.
+This is about identity and everything can be analyzed through the lens of identity.

 And then on this pole of identity, you have oppressed and oppressors.

-And so from there you build a political economy.
+And so from there, you build a political economy.

-So the feminism itself, you know, you throw it around casually at Thanksgiving, and your aunt's like, of course I'm a feminist.
+So the feminism itself, you know, you throw it around casually at Thanksgiving and your aunt's like, of course I'm a feminist.

-And masculinity is the root of the power of those men, and therefore must be destroyed.
+And masculinity is the root of the power of those men and therefore must be destroyed.

-Whereas the other the other side of the political dynamic is more of like an intuitive, just sort of conservative, like, hey, that's not right kind of thing.
+It's so well documented because so much of it is in the academic sphere, whereas the other side of the political dynamic is more of like an intuitive, just sort of conservative, like, hey, that's not right kind of thing.

 Yeah, well, they lay it all out right there for you.

-And then the funny part is is when you read it back to them, they freak out, and then you get banned off of social media or you get you get fired from your job or whatever, and you're like, yeah, but dude, I'm literally just reading this text that you wrote, you know, and it's uh it's a strange phenomenon of putting everything out there in the open, but then hoping nobody really pays attention to it.
+And you're like, yeah, but dude, I'm literally just reading this text that you wrote, you know, and it's a, it's a strange phenomenon of putting everything out there in the open, but then hoping nobody really pays attention to it.

 So you can defend yourself, of course.

-You know, it depends on how far it goes.
+It depends on how far it goes.

-But if the concept of justice is embedded in the oppressed oppressor relationship, then that's a terrifying place to be.
+But if the concept of justice is embedded in the oppressed-oppressor relationship, then that's a terrifying place to be.

-And uh I was just tweeting today, you know, Reagan said that all meaningful change in America begins at the dining room table.
+And I was just tweeting today, you know, Reagan said that all meaningful change in America begins at the dining room table.

 And I still believe that.

-And it took the the progressives, what, five, six decades to take over all the institutions in America, media, corporations, advertising, you name it, government, everything.
+And it took the progressives, what, five, six decades to take over all the institutions in America, media, corporations, advertising, you name it, government, everything.

-Um, it's gonna take us maybe that much time too.
+It's going to take us maybe that much time too.

-If the if the technology that mediates those relationships and creates the fabric of the community uh become captured by progressive ideology and then have that embedded in their code, well, then you know, it may be a one or nothing race uh to control those items.
+If the technology that mediates those relationships and creates the fabric of the community become captured by progressive ideology and then have that embedded in their code, well, then it may be a one-or-nothing race to control those items because once they're already in place, I don't know how they get eradicated.

-And uh he calls that the long night.
+And he calls that the long night.

 So it's not necessarily a super positive outlook when you look at it from that perspective, which is why I just focus.

-Start with yourself, get yourself into shape, saving the world starts in a squat rack, move the weight, eat the food, get outside.
+Saving the world starts in the squat rack, move the weight, eat the food, get outside.

-Make your bed right as Jordan Peterson would say.
+As Jordan Peterson would say.

 Yeah, exactly.

-And you know, Jordan Peterson, yeah.
+And, you know, Jordan Peterson, yeah.

 Do you have problems with Jordan Peterson?